How it's Roasted

 Brewzeus coffee lot is coming from Los Manzanos, Tarrazu region (1,700 m altitude) – one of the most popular regions in Costa Rica.
 In 2017, Mihai visited Costa Rica and was impressed by the work and talent of Esteban Zamora, Los Manzanos' farmer.
 Since then, they developed a special coffee friendship!
 Continuing the family's tradition, Esteban is working with his brothers & cousins to farm and process quality coffee with unique and complex taste profiles.
 This Brewzeus origin is the tangible proof!

-close Brazilia
+close Brazil

 Brazil is the world’s largest coffee producer, supplying around a third of the world's coffee.
 Interesting fact: one of every three cups of coffee is Brazilian!